magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-images.md

         </code>
       </td>
       <td colspan="1">
-boolean
+booleans
       </td>
       <td colspan="1">
-If set to true, proportions of images are not changed even if required by the configuration.
-Default value: true.
+If set to <code>true</code>, proportions of images are not changed even if required by the configuration.
+Default value: <code>true</code>.
       </td>
       <td colspan="1">
         Optional